mikeshulman/narya/README.md

 - For ≔, type `\:=`
 - For …, type `\...`

+(These particular characters will be automatically converted from their ASCII versions to their Unicode equivalents by Narya's reformatter (assuming `display chars` is set to `unicode`), so it is not necessary to enter them manually.
+But you will probably want to enter other Unicode characters at some point as well.)

+#### Other customization

+Some other ProofGeneral customization options you may want to consider are:

+- `proof-output-tooltips`: I recommend turning this off, as the "output" that it displays in tooltips is not very readable or helpful.

+- `proof-shrink-windows-tofit`: Note that this only affects windows that take up the full width of the frame, and in particular has no effect in the default three-window mode.
+However, Narya's ProofGeneral mode includes some custom code (copied from the Rocq mode) that resizes the response window in three-window mode as well.

+- `narya-prog-args`: If you want to pass command-line options to alter the behavior of Narya, such as the options like `-dtt` that modify the type theory, at present the only way to do this is to change this variable.
+You can do that globally, or locally in particular `ny` files with Emacs file-local variables.
+If you do change this variable, make sure to keep the argument `-proofgeneral` in it, which is necessary to put Narya into the correct mode for interacting with ProofGeneral.

 ### Code formatter

 Narya comes with an "opinionated code formatter" like [gofmt](https://go.dev/blog/gofmt), [ocamlformat](https://github.com/ocaml-ppx/ocamlformat), or [prettier](https://prettier.io/docs/why-prettier).
 In fact, the formatter is built into Narya, using the same parser and pretty-printer as the typechecker; so they should never get out of sync as the language changes.